niteshbalusu11/BOS-Commands-Document/README.md

     - `ignore-forwards-below`: Enter an amount and forwards below the entered amount will be ignored in the notifications you receive.
     - `reset-api-key`: Allows you to start the setup process from start and enter a new API key.
     - `use-proxy`: Pass a flag to a json file that stores socksproxy (such as Tor) information for bos to communicate with telegram.
 Supports host, port, userId and password keys
+    - `use-small-units`: This flag switches units on telegram from BTC to Satoshis.
+Example: Default `0.00456123` will be displayed as `456,123.2003` which includes millisats.
     <br></br>
     Sample File `proxy-config.json` (you can use any name of your choice):
     ```